Sunday, November 6, 2022

 First, some general impressions: There is a hint of ELP intensity in this album.
 But no other prog bands come to mind as far as comparableness.
 It's unique.

 I'm amazed with every listen how Bill Bruford's distinct sounding drum kit and playing style brands every song with his unmistakable presence.
-I love how he moves in and out of juxtaposing parallel rhythms opposite the rest of the band while flawlessly keeping the tempo afloat.
+I love how he moves in and out of juxtaposing parallel rhythms opposite to the rest of the band while flawlessly keeping the tempo afloat.
 He always exercises restraint in his playing- keeping it nimble like a more traditional jazz drummer.
 Still though, he's no 'rock' drummer.
 Nevertheless, he fits right into a rock group setting- kind of an enigma!

 And then there's Allan Holdsworth.
 It's hard to trace back and find any guitarists as hopelessly unique.
 His super quick slurs of notes and brain twisting chords pepper the album.

 When not playing timeless and exceptionally tasteful keyboard parts Eddie Jobson steps out from the keyboards and plays some mean violin - on full display in songs like Alaska, Time to Kill.
-He is so adept that at times I thought I was listening to Holdsworth on guitar rather than Eddie furiously bowing the horsetail hair over his plexi transparent violin- the first of it's kind secured in time to use on this album.
+He is so adept that at times I thought I was listening to Holdsworth on guitar rather than Eddie furiously bowing the horsetail hair over his plexi transparent violin- the first of it's kind secured just in time to use on this album.

 Track one, In The Dead of Night, is not a surprise to me: I'd heard it back in the day and loved it, but I didn't realize what I'd heard on the radio was just one part of three sections plus a reprise.
 It has an iconic 70s feel- almost like the Rocky movie theme done in prog rock style- with plenty of testosterone and fist pumping excitement- a great welcome mat for the rest of the album.

 Nevermore is a treat: listening to Holdsworth on acoustic steel string for the intro- don't think I ever heard that before!
 Not surprisingly its' one of 2 songs he holds a songwriting credit.
 It features some of those Holdsworth trade-marked demented brain-twisting chords.
 Also something I've never heard before: Holdsworth's soloing being mirrored by Jobson on the keyboard.
 There's also some cool ambient segue's and transitions.
 I was even reminded of Pat Metheny as Wetton vocalized through some dizzying jazz chord modulations.
-Good stuff!
+Great stuff!

 Mental Medication is a cheering piece, a happy number to me.
 The band's charm shines through.
 There's some great soloing from everyone, and Bruford feels a bit lighter and more whimsical than usual on this track.
 There's some nice mild and relaxed moments in the intro, with some subtle violin and wispy Holdsworth chordings, opening the way for some Wetton jazzy vocal calisthenics, and some complex riffing.
-For the instrumental interludes we hear Wetton break out sweet hot bass lines, thumping and plucking away.
-We are even treated to Holdsworth going all-out Queen a la Brian May, on some seriously melodic multitracked thickness (also in Nevermore).
+For the instrumental interludes we hear Wetton break out some sweet hot bass lines, thumping and plucking away.
+We are even treated to Holdsworth going all-out Queen a la Brian May inspired tones, on some seriously melodic multitracked thickness (also in Nevermore).

 But be warned!
 You may not get this album all at once.
 I had to return to it a couple times to ingest all the songs as a whole.
-I couldn't be happier now that I've put in some listening time- it's a rewarding and satisfying album rife with melodic creativity and captured chemistry between a cast of high caliber musicians.
+I couldn't be happier now that I've put in some listening time- it's a rewarding and satisfying album rich with melodic creativity and captured chemistry between a cast of high caliber musicians.

 Saturday, October 22, 2022